karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-template.md

 ## ADR [Number]: [Short Title of the Decision]

 ### Status
-- Draft
+- DRAFT
-- Proposed
+- PROPOSED
-- Accepted
+- ACCEPTED
-- Superseded
+- SUPERCEDED
-- Deprecated
+- DEPRECATED
-- Rejected
+- REJECTED

 ### Context
 [Provide background information and context for the decision.
 Explain the problem you are trying to solve or the opportunity you are looking to take advantage of.]